abdennour/abdennour.github.io/_posts/2018-07-18-getting-started-ballerina-kubernetes.markdown

 date:   2018-06-20 05:27:00 +0454
 categories: Microservice CloudNative Ballerina Programming Language Kubernetes DevOps Abdennour Tunisia
 excerpt: "..."
-image: "assets/ballerina-k8s.png"
+image: "assets/microservice/ballerina-k8s.png"
 ---

 ## Introduction

 After building your application/microservice, you start thinking about deploying it to Kubernetes cluster.
 Thus, a set of kubernetes resources (deployment, service, ingress,...) should be implemented in order to achieve that.

-[Ballerina](https://ballerina.io/) is a Cloud Native Programming Language.
-It eases the development of microservices.
-Indeed, it integrates with Kubernetes smoothly by providing some elegant annotations (`@kubernetes:*`).
-You just need to decorate your code by those annotations, and Ballerina platform will scaffold your code throughout the "Build" stage.
+However, using [Ballerina](https://ballerina.io/), a Cloud Native Programming Language, eases the development of microservices by smoothly integrating them with Kubernetes.
+Indeed, Ballerina provides a set of  elegant annotations (`@kubernetes:*`) to scaffold Kubernetes resources throughout the "Build" stage.

 ## Prerequisites